Efficient compression of neural networks and datasets: Theory

-and at any minimum $\gamma_i$ is either $1$ or $0$ $~\forall i\in\{1,\cdots,n\}$. \end{proposition} \begin{proof} See Section \ref{proof:prop:probRewrite} for a rigorous proof.
-The intuition is that the expected value is linear in $\gamma_i$ for all $i$ and a function over the hypercube $[0,1]^n$ that is separately linear in all of its arguments must attain its extremal values at the corner points of the cube. \end{proof} What hinders the application of this powerful proposition is that writing out the expected value results in a sum with $2^n$ terms if $z\in\{0,1\}^n$.
-To evade this problem, Monte Carlo sampling with low-variance estimators is used in \cite{yin2020probabilistic,dong2020disarm,kunes2023gradient}.
+The challenge in applying this powerful proposition is the resulting combinatorial complexity since writing out the expected value results in a sum with $2^n$ terms if $z\in\{0,1\}^n$.
+To evade this problem, Monte-Carlo sampling with low-variance estimators is used in \cite{yin2020probabilistic,dong2020disarm,kunes2023gradient}.
 In \cite{louizos2017learning}, $z\in\{0,1\}$ is instead smoothed to a variable in $[0,1]^n$ and a Monte-Carlo estimator is derived by employing a reparameterization as in \cite{kingma2013auto}.

-Next, we introduce a method that does not require any Monte-Carlo sampling.
-As a first step, note that the expectation of a sum linear in $z$ is equal to the sum over $\gamma$ instead, which results in
+We present a method that does not require any Monte-Carlo sampling.
+We begin by noting that the expectation of a sum linear in $z$ is equal to the sum over $\gamma$ yielding

-This was already used in \cite{louizos2017learning} to simplify \eqref{eq:l0objective}.
-However, a similar replacement procedure is not possible for the fully non-linear term $\mathbb{E}_{z\sim \pi_\gamma}[\mathcal{L}(f_{wz}, x)]$ because one can not cancel any terms.